2023 Women’s World Cup Round of 16 Betting Odds - August 8

 Tuesday's Women's World Cup Match Odds

-Here's the latest odds for Tuesday's match at the 2023 Women's World Cup:
+Here's the latest odds for Tuesday's match at this year's World Cup:

 |Match